-By integrating our compact annotation sets, BMR estimates, and accurate extended gene definitions, we were able to obtain maximal power for detecting genomic regions (coding and non-coding) that are mutationally burdened.
-Fig. 2D illustrates the greater power in detecting mutationally burdened non-coding regions in several well-known cancer cohorts.
-For example, in the context of chronic lymphocytic leukemia (CLL), our analyses identified well-known highly mutated genes (such as TP53 and ATM) that have been reported from previous analyses23,24.
-More importantly, the increased power provided by the extended-gene annotation allowed us to detect genes that would otherwise be missed by an exclusively coding analysis.
-An example of this is the well-known cancer gene BCL6, which may be associated with patient survival (Fig. 2E and refs.
-25-27).

-Third, our extended gene annotation can provide better stratification of gene expression from mutational signals in cancer patients compared to single annotation categories.
-For instance, we combined the mutational and expression profiles from large cohorts, such as TCGA, and found that mutational status in our extended gene definition can explain the expression differences for a larger number of genes than other annotations, such as annotations of coding sequences (CDS).
+We also showed that our extended gene annotation can provide better stratification of gene expression from mutational signals in cancer patients compared to single annotation categories.
+We combined the mutational and expression profiles from large cohorts, such as TCGA, and found that mutational status in our extended gene definition can explain the expression differences for a larger number of genes than other annotations, such as annotations of coding sequences (CDS).
 One example of the explanatory potential of the extended gene is seen for the splicing factor SRSF3, which has been shown to affect liver cancer progression \{cite}.
 In HepG2, aggregating mutational burden within its extended gene annotation exhibits greater significance relative to gene expression, compared to any single annotation category (p=xxx, one sided Wilcoxon test).

-[[bad transition here, see dict for rework]]
+By integrating our compact annotation sets, BMR estimates, and accurate extended gene definitions, we obtained larger power for detecting genomic regions (coding and non-coding) that are mutationally burdened.
+Fig. 2E illustrates genes that are mutationally burdened using our extended gene definitions in several well-known cancer cohorts.
+For example, in the context of chronic lymphocytic leukemia (CLL), our analyses identified well-known highly mutated genes (such as TP53 and ATM) that have been reported in previous analyses.
+More importantly, the increased power provided by the extended-gene annotation allowed us to detect genes that would otherwise be missed by an exclusively coding analysis.
+An example of this is the well-known cancer gene BCL6, which may be associated with patient survival (Fig. 2E).

-One can get a physical sense of the importance of the extended gene environment of a given gene by looking at a situation where a mutation rearranges the extended gene structure gene without actually effecting the coding regions.
-Such a mutation one can find such mutation, for instance, in breast cancer, in the breast cancer cell line T47D, illustrated in figure XXX, where a structural variant changes the chromosome looping and the TAZ structure.
-Moving in the cancer associated with one gene to another and this in turn activates the first gene.
-This enhancer flipping [inaudible 00:00:50] structure variation has been remarked on before as a mechanism for disregulation in cancer, reference YYY.)

-Finally, we found an example of how an SV introduced extended gene change that may lead to oncogene activation.
-ERBB4 is a well-known oncogene in many cancer types \{cite}.
-(Fig. 2D).
-We identified a 130Kb heterozygous deletion (~ 45Kb downstream from the TSS) that potentially merges two Hi-C TADs and links a distal enhancer to the ERBB4 promoter in T47D cells, but not in normal cells (xxx color track from 4C experiment).
-We therefore hypothesized that this heterozygous deletion disrupts the insulation of ERBB4 from distal regions, thereby activating its allele-specific expression.
-We tested this hypothesis through CRISPR editing, by excising an 86bp sequence from the wild-type allele in T47D cells.
-This excision resulted in elevated ERBB4 expression (as measured by PCR).
-Our results suggest that ERBB4 activation in T47D may at least in part be due to the 130 kb deletion that disrupts its insulation.
+One can get a physical sense of the importance of the extended gene environment by looking at a situation where genomic variant rearranges the extended gene without affecting coding regions.
+We found such an example in the breast cancer cell line T47D, where a 130Kb heterozygous deletion changes the chromosome to link a distal enhancer to the promoter and results in the activation of the well-known oncogene ERBB4 (Fig. 2F).
+This heterozygous deletion is located around 45Kb downstream from the ERBB4 promoter region and potentially merges two Hi-C TADs in an allele-specific way.
+This change occurs in cancer cells but not in normal cells.
+We tested this hypothesis through CRISPR editing, by excising an 86bp sequence that contains the CTCF binding sites at the boundary of the two Hi-C TADs from the wild-type allele in T47D cells.
+This excision confirmed the elevated ERBB4 expression upon CRISPR deletion (as measured by PCR).

-2 to 3 lines of QC

 Leveraging ENCODE networks to prioritize key regulators